How to order your steak preference in France

 • Saignant – Meaning bloody.
 Very rare, but cooked slightly longer on the second side than a bleu steak.

-• À point – rare for British standards.
+• À point – rare for British or American standards.
 This implies that a steak is cooked a little longer than a saignant one.

 • Bien cuit – ‘well cooked’.
 This level will still often have some pinkness in the middle of the meat.
-A ‘bien cuit steak’ is cooked until the juices run brown on the surface of the steak.
+A ‘steak bien cuit’ is cooked until the juices run brown on the surface of the steak.

 • Très bien cuit (!) – should get you a steak that is totally cooked through!

 Thanks to Rachel and Grégoire Charles for their help with these definitions.
 The couple run Papillon, a busy restaurant in St Fraimbault in the Orne, Normandy, and Grégoire has 25 years experience as a chef in the UK and France.